azalecki/azalecki/_pages/about.md

 I find a lot of joy in creating and seek out opportunities that challenge me as learner.
 I naturally gravitate towards hands-on projects where I am given the space to think creatively and critically.

-When I'm not staring at my computer screen you can find me baking, reading crime fiction and pretending that I'm a photographer.
+When I'm not staring at my computer screen you can find me baking, reading crime fiction and taking photos of people.

 ![about me image](/assets/images/aboutme_img.jpg)